-Encryption in Transit
+Encryption in transit

-All communication between Control and Data Planes is encrypted in transit using TLS 1.2, strong ciphers, and secure transfer (data layer).
+All communication between control and data planes is encrypted in transit using TLS 1.2, strong ciphers, and secure transfer (data layer).

-All internal service communication within the Data Plane is transmitted using TLS 1.2 and secure ciphers.
-Astronomer plans to enforce an mTLS mesh to all Airflow Deployment namespaces in 2022.
+All internal service communication within the data plane is transmitted using TLS 1.2 and secure ciphers.

-Encryption at Rest
+Encryption at rest

-All data at rest across Control and Data Planes is encrypted with AES-256, one of the strongest block ciphers available.
+All data at rest across control and data planes is encrypted with AES-256, one of the strongest block ciphers available.
 This is done using native cloud provider technologies.